 for all $s \ge 2$, where $C_s$ is a constant depending only on $s$.
 The uniqueness of the solution follows from the solution formula \myref{vhat} and \myref{C1-C2}.
 This completes the proof of Lemma \ref{reisz}. \end{proof}

 {\bf Acknowledgments} Dr. T. Hou would like to acknowledge NSF for their generous support through the Grants DMS-0713670 and DMS-0908546.
 The work of Drs.
 Z. Shi and S. Wang was supported in part by the NSF grant DMS-0713670.
-The research of Dr. S. Wang was also supported by the Grants NSFC 10771009 and PHR-IHLB 200906103.
+The research of Dr. S. Wang was also supported by China 973 Program(Grant no. 2011CB808002), the Grants NSFC 11071009 and PHR-IHLB 200906103.
 This work was done during Dr. Shu Wang's visit to ACM at Caltech.
 He would like to thank Prof. T. Hou and Caltech for their hospitality during his visit.
 We would like to thank Profs.
-Congming Li and Xinwei Yu for their comments and stimulating discussions on this work.
+Joseph Keller, Congming Li, Xinwei Yu, and the referee for their comments which help improve the quality of this work.